CHTC/chtc-website-source/uw-research-computing/testing-and-scaling-up.md

 CPUs (i.e. cores), and the amount of disk and memory that the job needs to complete successfully.
 When you submit a job for the
-first time you may not know just how much to request and that's OK.
+first time you may not know just how much to request and that's okay.
 Below are some suggestions for making resource requests for initial test jobs. **As always, reviewing the HTCondor `log` file from past jobs is a great way to learn about the resource needs of your jobs.**